 How the UK is short‑changing its own pensioners abroad

-That’s exactly what’s happening to around 450,000 British retirees living overseas, most of them in Commonwealth countries like Canada, Australia, New Zealand, and yes—Thailand.
+That’s exactly what’s happening to around 450,000 British retirees living overseas, most of them in Commonwealth countries like Canada, Australia, New Zealand, and yes, Thailand.
+Their crime?

 The Cost of Loyalty